aprochazka/ProfilometerProbe/README.md

 - UART Baud Rate is set to 115200 Bits/s

+### Test Script Usage

+- Build test app using provided Makefile and then run the executable

+- App will then start saving files received by uart to filesystem

 ### In progress

 - Implementing tinyUSB UVC to send JPEGS instead of UART